desmos-labs/desmos/x/supply/spec/02_client.md

 ```

 ## gRPC
-A user can query the `profiles` module gRPC endpoints.
+A user can query the `supply` module gRPC endpoints.

 ### Total
 The `Total` endpoint allows users to query for the total supply of a token given a denomination.